Robert-van-Engelen/Forth500/manual.md

 there is no effect `( -- )`, see the next section on how this notation is used in practice.

-Forth source code is loaded from a file with `INCLUDED`:
+Forth source code is loaded from a file with `INCLUDE` or with `INCLUDED`:

+    INCLUDE program1.fs ↲
-    S" program.fs" INCLUDED ↲
+    S" program2.fs" INCLUDED ↲

-Where `S" program.fs"` specifies a string constant with the file name.
-A drive letter such as F: can be included to load from a specific drive, which becomes the current drive (E: by default).
+where `S" program2.fs"` specifies a string constant with the file name.
+A drive letter such as F: can be specified to load from a specific drive, which becomes the current drive (the default drive is E:).

 To list files on the current drive: